grafana/alloy/docs/sources/reference/components/prometheus/prometheus.write.queue.md

 ## Component health

-`prometheus.remote.queue` is only reported as unhealthy if given an invalid configuration.
+`prometheus.write.queue` is only reported as unhealthy if given an invalid configuration.
 In those cases, exported fields are kept at their last healthy values.

 ## Debug information

-`prometheus.remote.queue` does not expose any component-specific debug information.
+`prometheus.write.queue` does not expose any component-specific debug information.

 ## Debug metrics